Business Resources

 Colorado Secretary of State

 The Colorado Secretary of State heads the Colorado Department of State, which is comprised of five divisions: Business Division, Licensing Division, Elections Division, Administration Division, and Information Technology Division.
-Click here for information on business registration and other helpful resources from the Colorado Secretary of State.
+Visit the Colorado Secretary of State’s website for more information.
+For information about business registration and other helpful resources from the Colorado Secretary of State, visit the Business Organizations web page.

 Colorado Small Business Development Center Network

 The Colorado Small Business Development Center Network (CSBDC) provides free and confidential consulting and no – or low-cost training programs across the state of Colorado.
 The SBDC program is the federal government’s largest and most successful management and technical assistance program for small businesses.
 It is a partnership between the U.S. Small Business Administration (SBA) and America’s Small Business Development Center Network (ASBDC).
-The Colorado Office of Economic Development and International Trade is the current host of the CSBDC program.
-Click here for resources and information from the CSBDC.
+CSBDC is hosted by the Colorado Office of Economic Development and International Trade.
+Visit CSBDC’s website for more information.

 Patent Assertion Fraud